noeca1021/A300/Instructions/AZ-300T02_Lab_Mod03_Configuring VNet peering and service chaining.md

     - Location: the same Azure region in which you created the virtual networks

     - Virtual network gateway route propagation: **Disabled**

+    Once the creation of the route table has finished, click on **Go to resource**

-1. In the Azure portal, add to the route table a route with the following settings:
+1. In the Azure portal, on the route table az3000402-rt1 that was created on the previous step, click on **Routes** under **Settings** and add a route with the following settings:

     - Route name: **custom-route-to-az3000401-vnet**